|Friday, December 2nd, 2022||Profile|Contact||

 At this point I won't be creating another Facebook account, not only because it's time-consuming, but also because I don't know what Facebook's reason is for disabling my account, which leaves me with having to assume that any new account I create will probably also be disabled.

-Some people have suggested that I create another Facebook account, but I'm not going to do that because Facebook's Appeals Department made it clear that I'm not welcome on their system, and so I think it would be wrong to disrepsect their decisions about who can use their private property (their servers, networks, etc.).
+Some people have suggested that I create another Facebook account, but I'm not going to do that because Facebook's Appeals Department made it clear that I'm not welcome on their system, and so I think that even though I disagree with their decision it would be wrong to disrepsect their decisions about who can use their private property (their servers, networks, etc.).
 I'm left with the distinct impression that Facebook is not interested in dealing fairly with their users because they believe false accusations without making reasonable efforts to verify whether said accusations have any validity; for a social network that prides itself on connecting people, this is counter-intuitive.

 For other methods of contacting me, you can follow this link.

 Copyright © 2001-2020 Randolf Richardson.
 Beautiful British Columbia, Canada.